MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

     If users are running the Azure Information Protection client, help desk operators can ask them to use the **Help and Feedback**, **Run Diagnostics** option, and afterwards, reset the client.
 However, reset doesn't sign out the user or rebootstrap the client, and there is no automatic remediation.

-    If there are legitimate requests to have full rights access to protected documents, make sure the help desk has processes to request this acess by using the Azure Rights Management [super user feature](configure-super-users.md).
+    If there are legitimate requests to have full rights access to protected documents, make sure the help desk has processes to request this access by using the Azure Rights Management [super user feature](configure-super-users.md).
 For example, these requests might be from the legal department or a manager after an employee has left the organization,

     In  addition, some of the typical problems that users might report include the following categories:

     -   **Sign in help:**

         Users might be prompted for credentials when the Azure Rights Management service needs to authenticate a user and cannot use cached credentials.
 The required credentials are for the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
-The required credentials are not for a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these are not currently supported by the Azure Rights Management service.
+The required credentials are not for a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these accounts are not currently supported by the Azure Rights Management service.
 Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they use  applications with the Azure Rights Management service.

     -   **Problems protecting or consuming content:**